greggigon/docker-hack-night/docs/1. basics/README.md

 ...
 ```

 The final column shows the 'Virtual Size'.
-This is the size of our base Ubuntu image plus a new, very small, layer for the container we just commited.
+This is the size of our base Ubuntu image plus a new, very small, layer for the container we just committed.
 As many different containers can share the same base image Docker is very space efficient.

 Now, we can run our image.
 Python is already installed in our Ubuntu image, we'll use that to serve the page we created: